d1joseph/solidity-nublet/README.md

 # solidity-nublet
-Tiny smart contract examples
+Solidity smart contract examples and code snippets

-Examples are categorised by context.
+This project is a learning exercise to help me understand smart contract development and the programming with Solidity.